sanyaade-teachings/pippi/docs/01_intro.md

 It is conventional to use signed 16 bit integers to represent an instantanious speaker cone position - this is also the format CD audio takes.

-A signed integer means that instead of having a range between 0 and some positive number, it has a range between some negative number and some positive number.
+A signed integer means that instead of having a range between zero and some positive number, it has a range between some negative number and some positive number.

 This is great for representing audio - at zero the speaker cone is at rest, at max it is pushed as far out as